RealDeuce/bfrd-obsidian/Monsters/Monsters/Werewolf.md

   - name: Multiattack (Humanoid or Hybrid Form Only).
     desc: "The werewolf makes three Claws or Spear attacks.
 It can replace one attack with a Bite attack, provided it is in the appropriate form."
   - name: Bite (Wolf or Hybrid Form Only).
     desc: "*Melee Weapon Attack:* +4 to hit, reach 5 ft., one target.  *Hit:* 11 (2d8 + 2) piercing damage.
-If the target is a Humanoid, it must succeed on a DC 13 CON save or be cursed with the werewolf lycanthropy curse (see Curse of Lycanthropy sidebar)."
+If the target is a Humanoid, it must succeed on a DC 13 CON save or be cursed with the werewolf [[../../Running the Game/Environmental Hazard Descriptions/Curse Descriptions#Curse of Lycanthropy|lycanthropy curse]]."
   - name: Claws (Hybrid Form Only).
     desc: "*Melee Weapon Attack:* +4 to hit, reach 5 ft., one target.  *Hit:* 9 (2d6 + 2) slashing damage."
   - name: Spear (Humanoid Form Only).